17. Eventlog encodings¶

 Marks the end of concurrent scavenging.

 Tag: 53 Length: fixed Field CapSetId: heap capability set Field Word16: generation of collection Field Word64: bytes copied Field Word64: bytes of slop found Field Word64: bytes of fragmentation, the difference between total mblock size and total block size.
 When all mblocks are full of full blocks, this number is 0.
-Field Word64: number of parallel garbage collection threads Field Word64: maximum number of bytes copied by any single collector thread Field Word64: total bytes copied by all collector threads
+Field Word32: number of parallel garbage collection threads Field Word64: maximum number of bytes copied by any single collector thread Field Word64: total bytes copied by all collector threads Field Word64: the amount of balanced data copied by all threads

 Report various information about a major collection.